chrisbarrett/super-smart-ops/README.md

 - Customisable for different languages

-- Safe to use with Yasnippet.
+- Safe to use with Yasnippet

 ## Installing